mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 ## Part Three: Screening Candidates

 Once you receive applications from candidates, you need to decide who to hire and who to reject.
-This section covers the signals that can help you identify good candidates and how you can figure out who's a good match for your project.
+This section explains which signals help you make this decision and which ones you should ignore.

 [Read more](/hiring-content-writers/3-screening-candidates/)